Arkansas vs. Florida odds, prediction: 2026 college basketball picks for February 28 from proven model

 Top Arkansas vs. Florida predictions

 The model projects Arkansas to have three players score 12.1 points or more, including Darius Acuff Jr.'s projected 19.3 points.
 Florida is projected to have five players score 11.9 or more points, led by Thomas Haugh, who is projected to score 17.5 points.
-The model is projecting 165 combined points as the Under clears in well over 50% of simulations.
+The model is projecting 165 combined points as the Under clears in more than 60% of simulations.

 How to make Florida vs. Arkansas picks